Development of 40GBASE iSR4 QSFP+ Transceiver

 40GBASE iSR4 QSFP+ transceiver was released to tackle the issue of an overload condition when connecting a 40GBASE SR4 transmitter to a 10GBASE SR receiver.
 It is intended to be fully compliant to the 40GBASE SR4 specification but with a lower maximum transmit optical output power.
 The maximum specified output power has been lowered from +2.4 dBm to -1 dBm allowing it to interface with 10GBASE SR receivers without fear of overload.

 The VCSEL design combined with superior laser programming and control algorithms allow for a reduction in the module maximum specified optical output power without compromising any of the module high speed electro-optic performance.
-And the result (see the following two charts) is a fully compliant 40GBASE-SR module which can interoperate with legacy 10GBASE-SR transceivers.
+And the result (see the following two charts) is a fully compliant 40GBASE iSR4 module which can interoperate with legacy 10GBASE SR transceivers.

 Figure 4: 40GBASE iSR4 QSFP+ transceiver is compliant to 40GBASE SR4 QSFP+ and 10GBASE SR SFP+.

 Figure 5: 40GBASE iSR4 QSFP+ transceiver can be used with QSFP+ SR4 and SFP+ SR transceivers.

 40GBASE iSR4 QSFP+ transceiver provides an effective solution for users who seek to increase the capacity of their switching networks.
 With the reduced maximum specified output power, the QSFP+ iSR4 is able to support standard 40G Ethernet links up to 100 meters over OM3 and 10GBASE SR links over the same distances.
 The QSFP+ form factor increases the effective 10G Ethernet port count density by a factor of 3 over the standard SFP+, while allowing for a decrease in overall power dissipation.